tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-02-continuous-integration.md

 ## Exercise Part 1: Set up Travis CI

+* Work in pairs
-* Fork the example repository
+* Fork the example repository https://github.com/MCR-Digital/tax_calculator.git
 * Log into https://travis-ci.org
 * Check that you can see your repository in the list
 * Activate Travis CI for your fork